-The band has said they are a sum of sounds, noise, time lapses, and their spare anxieties, which perfectly sums up the 42 minutes of A Random Moment of Stillness.
-From the pulsating, hypnotic opener “Bear With Me” to the cinematic build of the ten-minute closer “A Sun Blur,” there’s tension and intricacy in the music that excites but never overwhelms, striking a great balance.
-The album’s journey is both expansive and intimate which makes for a wining combination.
+The band has said they are a sum of sounds, noise, time lapses, and their spare anxieties, which feels like a direct description of this record.
+From the pulsating, hypnotic opener “Bear With Me” to the cinematic build of the ten minute closer “A Sun Blur,” the album carries tension and detail through the band’s intricate playing, exciting without ever overwhelming.
+Each section feels considered, with momentum that builds patiently over time.

 0 Comments